FTC-9974-THOR/ThorCore/README.md

 Run a Gradle sync, and you should be all set.
 Android Studio should automatically download and install the NDK and CMake, but you can download them manually from the SDK Manager if necessary.
-ThorCore is built and tested with NDK version 21.1.6352462 and CMake 3.10.2, but it should work with any recent version of the NDK and CMake.
-The FTC SDK uses NDK version 21.3.6528147 by default, which should work just as well.
+ThorCore is built and tested with NDK version 25.1.8937393 and CMake 3.18.1, but it should work with any recent version of the NDK and CMake.

-### Licensing
-ThorCore is published under a modified MIT license.
-The exact licensing terms can be found in LICENSE.md.

 ***
 For additional information, submit an issue or DM @fortraan#2768 on Discord (note that you'll have to be in the FTC Discord server to do so).
 ***
-*ThorCore v0.4.1*
+*ThorCore v0.5.0*